Baby Pacifiers – Tips For Safe And Hygienic Usage

 In addition to pacifiers for everyday use, why not buy one or two for festive occasions; designer logos, one that matches the baby’s dress or whatever.

-Dummies with your baby’s name is also both fun and can be very convenient if you have more than one child or at the daycare center.
+Dummies with your baby’s name on are also both fun and can be very convenient if you have more than one child or at the daycare center.
+When I had two babies (only 18 months apart), I bought name pacifiers for them, similar to these ones at Amazon.
+Super convenient!

 More On Baby Pacifier Safety and Usage